Graylog2/documentation/pages/alerts.rst

 User Name (optional)
     User name of the sender in Slack.

+Icon URL
+    Image to use as the icon for this message.

 Icon Emoji
     Emoji to use as the icon for this message (overrides Icon URL).